Species Spotlight: Burrowing Owl

 Devlin Holloway

-Add to their expressive unibrow their body bobs, 180-degree head tilts to the left and right, and communal nature (so you can see groups of them bobbing and tilting at once), and you start to understand why just about everyone loves a Burrowing Owl.
+Add to their expressive brow their whole-body bobs, 180-degree head tilts to the left and right, and communal nature, and you start to understand why just about everyone loves a burrowing owl.

-There’s nothing funny about the dangers facing Burrowing Owls, but the good news is that through ONDA and other like-minded organizations, we can take action to ensure these odd little owls are still out there for a long time to come, cooing and hissing, bobbing and head-tilting, burrowing and bringing us joy.
+There’s nothing funny about the dangers facing burrowing owls, but the good news is that each of us can take action to ensure these odd little owls are out there for a long time to come, cooing and hissing, bobbing and head-tilting, burrowing and bringing us joy.

 About the Author

-LeeAnn Kreigh is a long-time ONDA member, freelance writer and the author of The Nature of Bend.
+LeeAnn Kriegh is a long-time ONDA member, freelance writer and the author of The Nature of Bend and The Nature of Portland.

 Learn More